Lateral flow test: Sandwich assays

-Sandwich assays are generally used for larger analytes because they tend to have multiple binding sites.
+Sandwich assays are generally used for larger analytes (antigens) because they tend to have multiple binding sites.
 As the sample migrates through the assay it first encounters a conjugate, which is an antibody specific to the target analyte labelled with a visual tag, usually colloidal gold.
 The antibodies bind to the target analyte within the sample and migrate together until they reach the test line.
 The test line also contains immobilized antibodies specific to the target analyte, which bind to the migrated analyte bound conjugate molecules.
 The test line then presents a visual change due to the concentrated visual tag, hence confirming the presence of the target molecules.
 The majority of sandwich assays also have a control line which will appear whether or not the target analyte is present to ensure proper function of the lateral flow pad.

 The rapid, low-cost sandwich-based assay is commonly used for home pregnancy tests which detect human chorionic gonadotropin, hCG, in the urine of pregnant women.